approov/web-quickstart-google-recaptcha-v3-javascript/README.md

 ### Debug the Approov Token

-The Approov CLI can check the approov token validity and display the claims.
+The Approov CLI can check Approov token validity and display the claims.

 Open the browser developers tools and from the network tab grab the Approov token from the request header `Approov-Token` and then check it with: